dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 ---
 # Building data pipelines with dlt, from basic to advanced

-This is an advanced guide that will take you through the main areas of pipelining with dlt.

-Go to the related pages you are instead looking for the [demo](try-in-colab.md), or the [step by step guide](./walkthroughs/create-a-pipeline)
+This is in-depth overview will take you through the main areas of pipelining with dlt.
+Go to the related pages you are instead looking for the [demo](try-in-colab.md), or the [walkthroughs](../walkthroughs/)

-Below, we will deep dive into how to tackle building pipelines, from simple to complex, for the specific case you might have.

-Contents:

-- Intro: Why build with dlt? (run anywhere, etc)
-- The simplest pipeline: 1 liner to load data with schema evolution
-- Extracting data with dlt
-    - scalability via iterators, chunking and parallelisation
-    - implicit extraction dags
-- Defining incremental loading
-    - declarative loading
-    - advanced state management
-- Transforming the data
-    - before loading
-    - after loading
-- Adjusting the automated normalisation
-- Governance support
-    - Schema evolution with alerts
-    - Lineage support
-- Scaling

 # Why build pipelines with dlt?